Medical Thermography is a non-invasive diagnostic technique that allows the examiner to visualize and quantify changes in skin surface temperature.

 2. The mouth is the source of many worrisome ailments:

 TMJ, infected root canals, and gum disease can be revealed through Thermography scans.
-As well as pinpointing the source of pain, Thermography can also monitor the healing process before a patient returns to work or training.
+As well as pinpointing the source of pain, Thermography can also monitor the healing process.

 3. Heart disease, stroke, and high blood pressure: